bartkozik/art-market/README.md

 - Working within an existing React-based architecture and integrating seamlessly with backend APIs
 - **Implementing components based on high-fidelity Figma designs**, ensuring UI consistency and accessibility

+- The project followed an Agile workflow in Jira, and I maintained close coordination with the backend team to align data structures and API expectations.
+I collaborated with testers to cover edge cases in the KYC flow and handled UI logic for document handling and validation.
+Even though I joined mid-project, I quickly synchronized with the team and frequently took part in internal demo sessions to present progress and clarify interaction logic.

+Thanks to my prior experience in the finance sector, I was able to contribute to the UX of the banking module — ensuring that flows for data verification, transaction overview, and document uploads met real-world expectations of banking professionals.
+I also had a direct influence on the design of some interface components, working iteratively with designers to improve clarity and usability based on domain knowledge.
+Final visuals were built based on Figma.

 I worked on this project for approximately **4 months**, collaborating closely with backend developers and the product owner.

 ## 🛠️ Tech Stack